angular/angular-cli/README.md

 Now the `angular-cli` you cloned before is in three places:
 The folder you cloned it into, npm's folder where it stores global packages and the `angular-cli` project you just created.

-You can also use `ng new foo --link-cli` to automatically link the `angular-cli` package.
+You can also use `ung new foo --link-cli` to automatically link the `angular-cli` package.

 Please read the official [npm-link documentation](https://www.npmjs.org/doc/cli/npm-link.html) and the [npm-link cheatsheet](http://browsenpm.org/help#linkinganynpmpackagelocally) for more information.